WithLove.am: Using E-Commerce to Showcase Armenia’s Artisan Economy

 This slideshow requires JavaScript.

-Each tote has been silkscreened, hand-dyed, and handsewn in Yerevan and comes in 3 colors (orange, navy blue, and black).
-The bags bear the #ToprakPetqChi hashtag (Armenian transliteration for “no bag needed”) in solidarity with the eponymous movement to encourage the use of reusable bags in Armenia and protect its environment.
-Inside is a curated selection of 5 more products that were all hand-crafted sustainably in Armenia:
+Each tote has been silkscreened, hand-dyed, and handsewn in Yerevan and comes in three colors (orange, navy blue, and black).
+The bags bear the #ToprakPetqChi hashtag (transliterated Armenian for “no bag needed”) in solidarity with the eponymous movement to encourage the use of reusable bags in Armenia and protect its environment.
+Inside is a curated selection of five products hand-crafted sustainably in Armenia:

-- A wooden puzzle made from reclaimed linden wood in Artsakh (NKR) by Woodpeckers’ Wood Toys.
-It comes in 4 variations: a duck, rabbit, turtle and bear.
+- A wooden puzzle made from reclaimed linden wood in Artsakh (NKR) by Woodpeckers’ Wood Toys in four variations: duck, rabbit, turtle, and bear

-- A Give Color/Gain Life coloring book based on medieval Armenian ornamentation that was researched, compiled and digitized by Armen Kyurkchyan of Kyurkchyan publishing.
-There are 3 versions of this item: “Armenian Continuous Ornaments,” “Armenian Floral Patterns,” and “Armenian Rosettes.”
+- A Give Color/Gain Life coloring book based on medieval Armenian ornamentation that was researched, compiled, and digitized by Armen Kyurkchyan of Kyurkchyan publishing, in three versions: “Armenian Continuous Ornaments,” “Armenian Floral Patterns,” and “Armenian Rosettes”

-The limited edition sets are available with complimentary 2-day shipping to anywhere in the U.S. Those interested in learning more about the stories behind the products in this year’s WithLove collection and purchasing a set for themselves or as a holiday gift can do so by visiting the online store.
+The limited edition sets are available with complimentary two-day shipping to anywhere in the U.S. Those interested in learning more about the stories behind the products in this year’s WithLove collection, and in purchasing a set for themselves or as a holiday gift, can do so by visiting the online store.

 Leave a comment